microsoft/hack-workshop-iot/train-model.md

 ## Tips

 - When you create the training and prediction resource, use the **Free F0** tier, as this is free to use!
-- You **MUST** set the tags to be the breed name from the image file name.
+- You **MUST** set the tags to be the breed name from the image file name, without the number.
+For example, all images named `german-wirehaired-pointer-x` such as `german-wirehaired-pointer-1`, `german-wirehaired-pointer-2` etc., should all be tagged as `german-wirehaired-pointer`.
 The validation script assumes this is the case, and the IoT application you will set up in the next goal relies on these names matching.
 - When you train, use *Quick training*.
 - The training can take a while - even with quick training, so whilst your model is training, work on the other goals.